TaSeeMba/eks-karpernter/ReadMe.md

 2. Create an IAM user for terraform.
 For ease of demonstration, give the user Administrator rights.
 Then, create security credentials for the user (Access Key and Secret Key).
 When you go to live, remember to grant only permissions required.

-3. Create an S3 bucket for storing state in the desired AWS region.
+3. Create an S3 bucket and a DynamoDB table for storing state in the desired AWS region.
+[See](https://developer.hashicorp.com/terraform/language/backend/s3) if you intend to use remote state for your Terraform infra.

 4. Setup your AWS CLI.
 ```
 aws configure sso
 ```

-5. Modify backend.tf file
+5. Uncomment and modify backend.tf file with the details from step 3 if you will be using remote state.

 6. Run